bayesoptbook/bayesoptbook.github.io/README.md

 https://bayesoptbook.com/

-Copyright 2021 Roman Garnett, to be published by Cambridge University Press
+Copyright 2023 Roman Garnett, to be published by Cambridge University Press

-This is a (draft) monograph on Bayesian optimization.
+This is a monograph on Bayesian optimization.
 The book aims to provide a self-contained and comprehensive introduction to Bayesian optimization, starting “from scratch” and carefully developing all the key ideas along the way.
 The intended audience is graduate students and researchers in machine learning,